-Process that ensures operator tightens seatbelt sufficiently to confine them to the protected area provided by the rollover protective structures (ROPS).

-- Confirm no one but the operator rides on tractors. - No equipment use near embankments, holes or on steep ditches/slopes. - when determining safe operating angle based on the equipment being used the owner must consult the equipment's manufacturers operating manual (not exceed manufacturer guidance) and consult the Imperial transportation group.
-Document decision of safe operating angles within the specific JLA/JSA - Reduce speed turning, crossing slopes, and on rough, slick, or muddy surfaces. - Hitch only to hitch points recommended by the manufacturer. - Brakes to be set securely when equipment is stopped and, if available, park lock used. - Equipment to be off before the operator dismounts.
+- Confirm operator tightens seatbelt sufficiently to confine them to the protected area provided by the rollover protective structures (ROPS). - Confirm only the operator rides on tractors. - No equipment use near embarkments, holes or on steep ditches/slopes. - When determining safe operating angle based on the equipment being used the owner must consult the equipment's manufacturers operating manual (not exceed manufacturer guidance) and consult the Imperial transportation group.